DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Mystic Cone**

 - Description: You deploy resources to channel your magic in a wide blast in front of you.
 - Mechanic: Major.
-Mystic Attack or DR 3 CON Save to avoid being Knocked Down..
+Mystic Attack or DR 3 CON Save to avoid being Knocked Down.
 For 1 PP, All characters in a Cone 3 are subjected to this effect.
 - XP: 2
 - Prereq Role: Caster
 - Prereq Skill: Knowledge > 1 or Craft > 1